jfpoilpret/fast-arduino-lib/README.md

 March-April 2017
 ----------------
-1. I2C support
+1. Servo control API
-2. Add support for Arduino Leonardo (without CDC feature)
+2. I2C support
 3. Improve Timer support (support input capture where available)
+4. Add support for Arduino Leonardo (without CDC feature)

 May 2017
 --------
-4. Add support for ATtinyX5
+5. Add support for ATtinyX5
-5. Add CDC feature support for Arduino Leonardo
+6. Add CDC feature support for Arduino Leonardo

 June 2017
 ---------
-6. Improve Analog Input support and code
+7. Improve Analog Input support and code
-7. Improve SPI to support slave mode
+8. Improve SPI to support slave mode

 In addition to these activities, I will start to perform continuous improvements at all times, regarding: